onefoursix/streamsets-k8s-preloading-stage-libs/README.md

 - Building your own Docker image that extends the StreamSets engine's image and includes the desired stage libraries (i.e. "baking-in" the  stage libs).

-- Using a shared Volume and an [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)to copy the stage libs into the container at deployment time.
+- Using a shared Volume and an [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to copy the stage libs into the container at deployment time.

 ## Important Note
-Make sure to always include the selection of stage libraries you are preloading in your Control Hub Deployment as well.
+Make sure to always include the selection of stage libraries you are preloading in your Control Hub Deployment configuration as well.
 This ensures that Control Hub knows what stage libraries should be present in your engine's file system.

 ## Technique #1: Creating a custom StreamSets Engine image with stage libraries included.